Skip to content

 npx -y ennodia

-Requires Bun 1.3.14 or newer. npx downloads Ennodia; Bun runs it.
-If the client supports Bun directly, bunx ennodia is also fine.
+Ennodia requires Bun 1.3.14 or newer. npx downloads Ennodia.
+Bun runs it.
+If the client supports Bun directly, use bunx ennodia.

-Add this server to the user’s MCP client config:
+Add this server to the user’s MCP client configuration:

 {